This page describes all the tables and views contained in the DB file.

 • asset_name: asset_name from asset_types table.

-• proportion: the proportion of this account’s value to the sum of all accounts’ values.
+• proportion: the proportion of this account’s market value to the sum of all accounts’ market values.

 Examples